Easy Switch Away from Apple’s Mail App

 In June, we reported that Apple would allow Outlook to be the default mail app for iOS14.
 This prospect proved popular for the many Outlook for IOS users who have no interest in using Apple’s Mail App.
 Because of the limitations of the Exchange ActiveSync protocol, Outlook for iOS is more functional when connected to Exchange Online than the Mail app is.
 The only place where the Mail app has an advantage is its ability to connect to accounts in Office 365 tenants across multiple datacenter regions, something that Outlook can’t do.

 Now that iOS14 is generally available, it was time to download and apply the update and then check that Outlook can indeed take the place of Apple’s Mail app.
 The good news is that switching Outlook in is simple.
-Select Outlook in iOS Settings and scroll down to the Default Mail App setting (Figure 1).
+Use the Select Default Email App link in Outlook settings (or go direct) to go to iOS settings, Now select Outlook and scroll down to the Default Mail App setting (Figure 1).

 Mail means that the Apple Mail app is currently selected.
 Click the link to view the set of available options.
 You’ll need a recent version of Outlook for it to show up here.
 I used version 4.56.0 from the Testflight program, but any version from 4.55.1 will work.
 Select Outlook to make it the default mail app for iOS (Figure 2).